ostnam/rust-wfa/README.md

 ### Benchmarks

-I have ran benchmarks on my implementation of WFA, the reference implementation (WFA2) and efficient SWG alignment.
+I first ran the benchmarks on my naive implementation.
 The results are in the table below. n = length of the sequences, d = rate at which the elements differ between each sequence.
 |          | n = 100, d = 1% | n = 100, d = 10% | n = 100, d = 30% | n = 1k, d = 1% | n = 1k, d = 10% | n = 1k, d = 30% | n = 10k, d = 1% | n = 10k, d = 10% | n = 10k, d = 30% |
 |:--------:|:-----------:|:-----------:|:------------:|:----------:|:----------:|:------------:|:------------:|:------------:|:-------------:|